Bear Lake Monster: History

+In 1874, LDS bishop William Budge wrote a letter to the editor of the Ogden Junction newspaper, saying he and two friends had seen the monster, which he described as about 5 to 6 ft long: "Its face and part of its head were distinctly seen, covered in fur, or short hair of a light snuff color.
+The face of the animal was flat, very wide between the eyes, and tapering to the nose, with very full, large, blue eyes and prominent ears, the ears resembling those of a horse, but scarcely as long.
+The whole face in shape was like that of a fox, but so large that the space between the eyes equaled that of the distance between the eyes of a common cow.
+It did not look ferocious and was in no hurry to go ..."

 Articles about the Bear Lake Monster continued to appear over the next several years, either reciting new sightings of the Bear Lake Monster as well as similar creatures in other rivers and lakes in the Utah Territory or calling the sightings into question.
 The number of alleged appearances of lake monsters all across northern Utah caused some people to speculate that there was an underground channel connecting the Great Salt Lake and other waterways to Bear Lake.
-Interest was high enough that at one point even LDS Church president Brigham Young decided to investigate the claims to find out whether the story was “an honest tale of a serpent or only a fish story” and went as far as sending a large rope to Paris, Idaho to aid in capturing the monster.
+Interest was high enough that at one point even LDS Church president Brigham Young decided to investigate the claims to find out whether the story was "an honest tale of a serpent or only a fish story" and went as far as sending a large rope to Paris, Idaho to aid in capturing the monster.